paruff/garden/content/03 Resources/Learning/learning MOC.md

 HearD about a book today  "Making it Stick" and the three main points / practices are self quizzing, interwoven , space repetition

-spaced practice,
+ - spaced practice -
-interleaving,
+ - interleaving -
-retrieval practice,
+ - retrieval practice -
-elaboration,
+ - elaboration -
-concrete examples
+ - concrete examples  -
-dual coding
+ - dual coding - visual and other

 I had/have been using :
 ### [[Spaced repetition]]